MonBjo/discord_bot/README.md

 ## Things I've learned so far in school and how I apply it in my code

-### 10 jan
+### Week 2

-Wheee, we have finally started!
+This week we have talked some basics, some of the things we talked about was different ways of creating functions.
+Regular `functions()` i have used before so that's no problem, but function expression, anonymous functions and arrow functions are new to me.

+I am beginning to understand the "base code" in this project much better as they've used these other types of functions..
+This is exiting!

-So, apparently JavaScript was created the same year as I was, 1995.
+*Also, apparently Javascript was created the same year as I was, 1995.*